African All Stars Transfer News & Rumours: Roma ready to part with Diawara

 Roma ready to part with Diawara

-Roma don’t consider Amadou Diawara as part of their plans and their open to offers for him this summer, reports La Gazzetta dello Sport via Siamo la Roma.
+Roma don’t consider Amadou Diawara as part of their plans and they are open to offers for him this summer, reports La Gazzetta dello Sport via Siamo la Roma.

-The Serie A club are looking to cash in on the Guinea international who is reportedly attracting interests from Wolverhampton Wanderers and Newcastle United.
+The Serie A club is looking to cash in on the Guinea international who is reportedly attracting interest from Wolverhampton Wanderers and Newcastle United.

 Diawara moved to the Stadio Olimpico from Napoli in 2019 and he has three years left on his current deal.